Dan O'Herlihy: Career

-O'Herlihy's first acting role came in 1944, when he played the lead in the Gate's production of Red Roses For Me, written and directed by Seán O'Casey.
+O'Herlihy's first notable acting role came in 1944, when he played the lead in the Gate's production of Red Roses For Me, written and directed by Seán O'Casey.
 He appeared in some fifty plays at the Gate.
-He made his film debut in Carol Reed's Odd Man Out in 1947, which was shot on-location in Belfast, and also worked extensively in radio.
-His first American film role was as Macduff in Orson Welles' version of Macbeth (1948).
+He made his film debut in 1947 in Carol Reed's Odd Man Out, which was shot on location in Belfast, and also worked extensively in radio.
+His first American film role was as Macduff in Orson Welles' version of Macbeth (1948), followed by supporting roles in films such as the Red Scare fantasy Invasion, U.S.A., the Kiplingesque Soldiers Three and a series of swashbucklers, such as The Black Shield of Falworth (1954).

-In 1952, he starred in the Red Scare film Invasion, U.S.A. and, in 1954 in Luis Buñuel's Robinson Crusoe, which earned him an Academy Award nomination for Best Actor.
+His career took an upward turn in 1954 when he played the title role in Luis Buñuel's Robinson Crusoe, which earned him an Academy Award nomination for Best Actor.
 O'Herlihy recalled that the producers of the film wanted Buñuel to use Orson Welles for the role, with Buñuel refusing, saying he was too big and too fat.
-They arranged a screening of Welles' Macbeth to show how a bearded Welles would look but Buñuel demanded O'Herlihy who appeared in the film.
+They arranged a screening of Welles' Macbeth to show how a bearded Welles would look, but O'Herlihy's performance as Macduff convinced Buñuel to cast O'Herlihy instead.

-O'Herlihy was later featured in The Young Land in 1959 as Judge Millard Isham.
-In 1960, he played Sir Harry Ivers, an upper-class English drifter who joins Alan Ladd in a plot to ruin an Arizona cattle town by robbing its bank in the western One Foot in Hell.
-In 1964, he starred in Fail Safe in the role of General Black, or "Blackie".
+O'Herlihy was later featured in 1959 in The Young Land as Judge Millard Isham and as Dave Edwards in Douglas Sirk's remake of Imitation of Life.
+The following year he played Sir Harry Ivers, an upper-class English drifter who joins Alan Ladd in a plot to ruin an Arizona cattle town by robbing its bank, in the western One Foot in Hell.
+O'Herlihy was also cast as Dr. Caligari in The Cabinet of Caligari, Robert Bloch's reimagining of the German silent classic, in 1962.

+In 1964, he starred in Fail Safe in the role of General Black, or "Blackie", who nukes New York on presidential orders.
 In 1969, he was cast in The Big Cube and 100 Rifles.
 In 1970, he starred in the epic Waterloo, playing the part of Michel Ney, the marshal of France.
 In 1982, he starred in Halloween III: Season of the Witch as Conal Cochran and in 1984, he appeared in The Last Starfighter as Grig, Alex Rogan's reptilian co-pilot, navigator and sidekick.
 In 1986's The Whoopee Boys he played a judge and in 1987, he appeared in RoboCop as "The Old Man".
 That same year, he was cast in John Huston's The Dead.
 In 1990, he appeared in RoboCop 2, the sequel to the 1987 film.